 How do you know what leash to go for?
 You don’t need a 5′ leash for your 8′ board.
-Use a leash length that’s slightly longer than your board length; a 7′ leash if you have a 6’6 board, and an 8′ leash for a 7’8″ for example.
+Use a leash length that’s slightly longer than your board length; a 7′ leash if you have a 6’6″ board, and an 8′ leash for a 7’8″ for example.
 Just round it up; that should be a perfect size.
 If you use a leash that’s too long the drag in the water will slow you.
-Our Beyond leashes vary from 5′ to 10′, my personal favourite being the 7′ Explorer.
-Our 6′ leashes come in three different types; School (for those who need trust as first timers in Surf Schools), Superlight (for summer fun, thin and lightweight) and Tour (A fuller cord than the Superlight, ideal for when the surf picks up.)
+Our Beyond leashes vary from 5′ to 10′.
+Our standard 6′ leashes come in three different types; School (for those who need trust as first timers in Surf Schools), Superlight (for summer fun, thin and lightweight) and Tour (A fuller cord than the Superlight, ideal for when the surf picks up.)

-When it comes to colour, its truly up to you.
-We’ve found out that black leashes can sometimes get a build up of wax, making them look a little worse for wear over time.
-Check out the Beyond website, and on our Seabase website, as our new range of leashes will be in soon, with colours like blue and orange, and smoke in clear cords…..
+Colour?
+Black leashes can sometimes get a build up of wax, making them look a little worse for wear over time.
+Check out the Beyond website, and on our Seabase website, as our new range of leashes will be in soon, with colours like blue and yellow, and smoke in clear cords…..

 Attaching the leash to your board is easy.
 You’ll find a piece of string attached to the end of the rail saver which simply ties (tightly) in a loop around the leash plug bar.
-Pretty straight forward, but if you’re still not sure, you can check out our video here which shows you exactly how it’s done.
+Straight forward, but if you’re still not sure, ask a surfer.

 Our team riders are proud users of Beyond leashes (copied, we note, by a major surf company) and Grip Pads – Take a look?